 3.4.8 Abide by the Laws of the Land, including but not limited to the Criminal Code of Canada.

-2

-3.5 The will collect a mandatory membership fee from each member each year.
+3.5 The Ahmadiyya Muslim Students’ Association will collect a mandatory membership fee from each member each year.
 This fee will proposed as part of the operating budget presented to general members for approval at a valid general meeting.

-3.6 The values and respects the personal information of its members.
-The secures its member’s information at all times and will not supply names or other confidential information to third-parties.
+3.6 The Ahmadiyya Muslim Students’ Association values and respects the personal information of its members.
+The Ahmadiyya Muslim Students’ Association secures its member’s information at all times and will not supply names or other confidential information to third-parties.

-3.7 The will protect the privacy of member information and must use it only for the delivery of service and not for commercial gain.
+3.7 The Ahmadiyya Muslim Students’ Association will protect the privacy of member information and must use it only for the delivery of service and not for commercial gain.

 Article IV: Executive

-4.1 The executives of the organization shall include .
+4.1 The executives of the organization shall include President, Vice President, Secretary and Treasurer.

 4.2 The broad responsibilities of each executive position are as follows: